Tips for New Runners

 Too often, I see and hear new runners with overuse injuries, incorrect shoes, and improper running footwear.
 I hope that by using the tips below, you will reduce your chance of injury and enjoy running like you should.

 Below are a few tips that I feel will benefit everyone who is looking to start running.
-I am no pro runner but have ran 19 marathons and 20 half marathons.
+I am no pro runner but have run 21 marathons and over 20 half marathons.
 I have learned so many things over the past 10 years of running.

 1. Get the right shoes